ajd01/yournews/README.md

 ## 🚀 Your News

 - This is a React-native app
-- This use https://newsapi.org/docs/endpoints/top-headlines as a spurce.
+- This use https://newsapi.org/docs/endpoints/top-headlines as a source.